Relativity

 The geodesic equations are:

-Expand the \(\lambda = t\) geodesic.
+The \(\lambda = t\) Geodesic

 Expand the non-zero \(\Gamma\) terms.

-Substitute and rearrange.
+Substitute Equation (25) and Equation (9) and rearrange.

-Expand the \(\lambda = r\) geodesic.
+The \(\lambda = r\) Geodesic

 Expand the non-zero terms.

-Expand the \(\lambda = \theta\) geodesic.
+The \(\lambda = \theta\) Geodesic

 Expand the non-zero terms.

-Substitute and rearrange.
+Substitute the \(\Gamma\) terms and rearrange.

-Expand the \(\lambda = \phi\) geodesic.
+The \(\lambda = \phi\) Geodesic

 Geodesic Equations